Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Abstract

 \section{Abstract}

-In this article we construct the pressure form on the moduli space of higher dimensional Margulis spacetimes without cusps and study its properties.
-We show that the Margulis spacetimes are infinitesimally determined by their marked Margulis invariant spectrums.
-We use it to show that the restrictions of the pressure form give Riemannian metrics on the constant entropy sections of the quotient moduli space.
-We also show that constant entropy sections of the moduli space with fixed linear part bound convex domains.
+In this article we construct the pressure forms on the moduli spaces of higher dimensional Margulis spacetimes without cusps and study their properties.
+We show that the Margulis spacetimes are infinitesimally determined by their marked Margulis invariant spectra.
+We use this fact to show that the restrictions of the pressure form give Riemannian metrics on the constant entropy sections of the quotient moduli space.
+We also show that constant entropy sections of the moduli space with fixed linear parts bound convex domains.